-During 2016, as described elsewhere in this Management Discussion and Analysis, ACDA received significant repayments on loans that were included as program income during 2016.
+During 2016, as described elsewhere in this Management Discussion and Analysis, ACDA received significant repayments on loans that were included as program income.
 This resulted in an unusually large increase to ACDA's net position as of December 31, 2016.
-Several commitments have been made from these program income monies and as those monies are expended future periods will show a decrease, such as occurred during the year ended December 31, 2017, to the net position of ACDA.
+Several commitments, such as the vacant building program and commercial façade program, have been made from these program income monies.
+As those monies are expended future periods will show a decrease, such as occurred during the years ended December 31, 2017 and December 31, 2018, to the net position of ACDA.